simonewebdesign/elm-new/README.md

 ## Installation

-Open a terminal and run:
+For Linux and Mac, open a terminal and run:

     curl https://raw.githubusercontent.com/simonewebdesign/elm-new/master/install.sh | sh

-#### Advanced: installing in a custom directory (staged install)

-elm-new would normally install itself in `/usr/local/bin/elm-new`.
-If you want to install to a different path, for example say `/tmp/elm`, you can do:

-    make DESTDIR=/tmp/elm install

-You would then find elm-new under `/tmp/elm/usr/local/bin`.

-It is also possible to customize the prefix (`/usr/local` by default).
-For example:

-    make PREFIX=~/opt install

-The above would install elm-new under `~/opt/bin`.

-In any case, if you wish to simply run `elm-new` without specifying the full path, you need to add the bin folder to `$PATH`.
-For example, if you're using bash:

-    echo 'PATH=~/opt/bin:$PATH' >> ~/.bashrc
-    . ~/.bashrc
+It will ask for root privileges (i.e. sudo password).
+If you have specific needs, for example you want to install to a location where you don't need root permission, check [INSTALL.md](https://raw.githubusercontent.com/simonewebdesign/elm-new/master/INSTALL.md).

+Windows is not supported yet - hopefully it will be very soon!

 ## Usage